SMS Pro Aviation Safety Software Blog 4 Airlines & Airports

 • Fishbone Diagrams.

-Root cause analysis is simply a matter of following the prescribed method of analysis based on which tool you are using to perform the analysis.
+Root cause analysis is simply a matter of following the prescribed method based on which tool you are using to perform the analysis.

 Related Articles about Root Cause Analysis in Aviation SMS